 If you have a small dog, it's easy to scoop them up and place them in the vehicle.

-The cradle method that I demonstrate in my video is the best way to lift a medium or large breed dog.
+The cradle method that I demonstrate in my video is the best way to lift a medium or large-breed dog safely.

-The best way to learn how to help a dog into a vehicle is by using a pet ramp or dog stairs that are specifically designed to help give dogs a boost into high cars, trucks and SUV’s.
-I demonstrate the use of a pet ramp in my video guide, but stairs work well also.
+Ultimately, the best way to help a dog into a car is by using dog stairs or a pet ramp that is specifically designed to help give dogs a boost into high cars, trucks, and SUVs.

-If the slope of the ramp is too steep, it will make things even more stressful on your dog's body than jumping would be.
+If the slope of the pet ramp is too steep, it will make things even more stressful on your dog's body than jumping into the vehicle would be.

-You also need to look for a set of pet stairs or a doggy ramp that will be easy to stow in your vehicle and take out when needed so it doesn't turn into a constant hassle.
+You also need to look for a set of pet stairs or ramps that will be easy to stow in your vehicle and take out when needed so it doesn't turn into a constant hassle.

 - Collapses for easy storage

 - Is able to support your dog's weight